mapattacker/python-timeseries/window.rst

 Window Slicing
 ===============

-One of the ways to analyse timeseries is through the comparison of the data within windows.
+One of the ways to analyse timeseries is through the comparison of the data between windows of time.

 Slider
 -------